albar965/albar965.github.io/littlenavmap-faq.md

 1. Disable all weather options `Flight Simulator` in _Little Navmap_ options on page `Weather`.
 2. Disable all `Flight Simulator` options in the _Little Navmap_ menu `Weather`.
-2. Uncheck the `Fetch AI ...` options in the simulator connection dialog.
+2. Deselect the `Fetch AI ...` options in the simulator connection dialog.

 You can use NOAA weather instead which is the most up-to-date source.